Verizon Communications (VZ) Q2 2017 Results - Earnings Call Transcript

 Matthew D. Ellis - Verizon Communications, Inc.

 Yeah.
 Thanks, Phil.
 Good morning.
 So on the small cell rollout, we're exactly where we planned to be.
 I mean, our capital plan for the year, we're right on where we planned to be at the start of the year.
 And we are now – I would say we have small cell builds in all of the top metro markets at this point, and that's one of the reasons we have the network performance that we've had.
-We saw confirmation of that as recently as yesterday with another one of the third-party surveys that proves that during the first quarter of 2017, even once we were on limited, our network performs better than anybody else's, and that's in large part due to what we've been doing for the past number of years on small cell densification.
+We saw confirmation of that as recently as yesterday with another one of the third-party surveys that proves that during the first quarter of 2017, even once we were on unlimited, our network performs better than anybody else's, and that's in large part due to what we've been doing for the past number of years on small cell densification.

 I know you hear a lot of other people talk a lot about small cell densification now.
 Remember that we've been doing that for a longer time period than anyone else, and that's why we're in all of the top metro markets.
 And we will continue to do that.
 That will be a continued part of our network capacity plan.
 As we talked about in the prepared remarks, we have the long-term network plan that's based off continuing to deploy the spectrum that we own against the LTE network, densification, and the LTE tools that are available.
 So densification continues to be a very important part of our network plan.